JerrySievert/EventDuino/README.md

 ## Watching for Changes

 Eventduino can be set into watch mode, which will check for any changes to the `pin` and send a command if one occurs.
 A `watch` can be setup on as many `pins` as required.
+As analog pins can have a very active variance, a second parameter `variance` can be passed for analog pins: an `event` will only be emitted if the value read on `watch` changes past the `variance`.

     var eventduino = require('eventduino');